mahdeslami11/pyannote-audio/tutorials/speech-activity-detection/README.md

 $ cat ~/.pyannote/db.yml
 Etape: /path/to/Etape/corpus/{uri}.wav
 ```

+If you want to train the network using a different database, you might need to create your own [`pyannote.database`](http://github.com/pyannote/pyannote-database) plugin.
+See [github.com/pyannote/pyannote-db-template](https://github.com/pyannote/pyannote-db-template) for details on how to do so.

 ### Configuration

 To ensure reproducibility, `pyannote-speech-detection` relies on a configuration file defining the experimental setup: